content-left-bg.png

 • informing their workplace supervisor and parent

-• contacting the school principal or work experience coordinator
+• contacting the school principal or work experience coordinator.

-1. ensure students have a clear understanding of the work being carried out in the particular workplace
+• ensures the student has a clear understanding of the work being carried out in the particular workplace

 During the work experience placement